-Deoxyribonucleic acid (DNA) is a polymer of deoxyribonucleotides linked together by phosphodiester bonds.
-It contains the bases adenine, guanine, cytosine, and thymine.
+Deoxyribonucleic acid (DNA) is a powerful polymer of deoxyribonucleotides joined together with the help of phosphodiester bonds.
+It contains the bases such as: Adenine, Guanine, Cytosine, and Thymine.
 DNA molecules are very large and are usually composed of two polynucleotide chains coiled together to form a double helix 2.0 nm in diameter.

 The monomers of DNA are called deoxyribonucleotides because the sugar found in them is deoxyribose.

-The bond that links the monomers together to form the polymer is called a phosphodiester bond because it consists of a phosphate that forms a bridge between the 3 ‘-hydroxyl of one sugar and the 5 -hydroxyl of an adjacent sugar.
+The bond that links the monomers together to make the polymer is known as phosphodiester bond because it consists of a phosphate that forms a bridge between the 3 ‘-hydroxyl of one sugar and and therefore the 5 -hydroxyl of an adjacent sugar.

-Purine and pyrimidine bases are attached to the 1 ‘-carbon of the deoxyribose sugars, and the bases extend toward the middle of the cylinder formed by the two chains.
+Purine and pyrimidine bases are attaches to the 1′ carbon of the deoxyribose sugars, and the bases extend towards the center of the cylinder formed by the two chains.
 (The numbers designating the carbons in the sugars are given a prime to distinguish them from the numbers designating the carbons and nitrogens in the nitrogenous bases).

 The bases from each strand interact with those of the other strand, forming base pairs.
-The base pairs are stacked on top of each other in the center, one base pair every 0.34 nm.
+The base pairs are stacked on the very top of the center, one base pair every 0.34 nm.

 The purine adenine (A) of one strand is always paired with the pyrimidine thymine (T) of the opposite strand by two hydrogen bonds.
 T

-The purine guanine (G) pairs with cytosine (C) by three hydrogen bonds.
-This AT and GC base pairing means that the two strands in a DNA double helix are complementary.
+The purine guanine (G) pairs with cytosine (C) with three hydrogen bonds.
+This AT and GC base pairing means, the two strands in a DNA helix are complementary.

-Therefore when the strands twist about one another, a wide major groove and narrower minor groove are formed by the backbone.
+Therefore when the strands twisted by one another, a wide major groove and narrower minor groove are created by the backbone.
 There are 10.5 base pairs per turn of the helix, and each turn of the helix has a vertical length of 3.4 A.

 The helix is right-handed; that is, the chains turn counter clockwise as they approach a viewer looking down the longitudinal axis.
 The two backbones are anti-parallel, which means they run in opposite directions with respect to the orientation of their sugars.

-One end of each strand has an exposed 5′-hydroxyl group, often with phosphates attached, whereas the other end has a free 3 ‘-hydroxyl group.
+One end of every strand has been exposed to 5′-hydroxyl group, frequently with phosphates attached, although the other end has a free 3 ‘-hydroxyl group.

 The structure of DNA just described is that of the B form, the most common form in cells.
 Two other forms of DNA have been identified.
 The A form primarily differs from the B form in that it has 11 base pairs per helical turn, rather than 10.5, and a vertical length of 2.6 A, rather than 3.4.